Maryland Public Service Commission

 The Maryland Public Service Commission (PSC) is an independent administrative agency within the state government which regulates public utilities and certain taxi cab and other passenger services in Maryland.
 Similar to other state public utilities commissions, the Maryland PSC regulates and sets tariff rates for natural gas, electricity distribution, local telephone, water, and sewage disposal companies.

 The PSC also sets the tariff rates for pilot services for vessels and privately owned toll bridges, approves the construction of electric generating plants and overhead transmission lines with a voltage above 69 kV, and licenses retail natural gas and electricity suppliers.

 The PSC offices are located in Baltimore in the William Donald Schaefer Building.

 Members of the Public Service Commission

-The five PSC commissioners serve staggered five-year terms, are appointed by the Governor, and are confirmed by the Maryland General Assembly.
+The five PSC commissioners serve staggered five-year terms, are appointed by the Governor, and are confirmed by the Senate of the Maryland General Assembly.
+Commissioners may begin serving immediately upon appointment, but the governor may withdraw the appointments of unconfirmed commissioners.
 By statute the commissioners must be representative of the state's regions and demographics.

-The current commissioners are Jason M. Stanek (chairman), Michael T. Richard, Anthony J. O'Donnell, Odogwu Obi Linton, and Patrice M. Bubar.
+Kumar Barve was initially appointed to finish a partial term ending June 30, 2024, and was later reappointed to a full five-year term that will begin on July 1, 2024 and run through June 30, 2029.